reflex-dev/reflex-web/docs/library/overlay/dialog-ll.md

 # Dialog

-The `dialog_root` contains all the parts of a dialog.
+The `dialog.root` contains all the parts of a dialog.

-The `dialog_trigger` wraps the control that will open the dialog.
+The `dialog.trigger` wraps the control that will open the dialog.

-The `dialog_content` contains the content of the dialog.
+The `dialog.content` contains the content of the dialog.

-The `dialog_title` is a title that is announced when the dialog is opened.
+The `dialog.title` is a title that is announced when the dialog is opened.

-The `dialog_description` is a description that is announced when the dialog is opened.
+The `dialog.description` is a description that is announced when the dialog is opened.

-The `dialog_close` wraps the control that will close the dialog.
+The `dialog.close` wraps the control that will close the dialog.

 ```python demo